 - Would you consider becoming a trustee?
-Find out About Council
+Find out about our Council

 - Suggest a topic for a meeting, or an organisation we could collaborate with - email firstname.lastname@example.org

 - Register an interest with Local Centres and Special Interest Groups

 If you would like to learn more about the ways in which you can get involved, why not contact us?